-SECTION 1 Introduction Section 1.1 You are enrolled in CHRISTUS Health Plan Generations, which is a Medicare HMO
+SECTION 1 Introduction Section 1.1 You are enrolled in CHRISTUS Health Plan Guardian, which is a Medicare HMO

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, CHRISTUS Health Plan Generations.
+You are covered by Medicare, and you have chosen to get your Medicare health care through our plan, CHRISTUS Health Plan Guardian.

 There are different types of Medicare health plans.
-CHRISTUS Health Plan Generations is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.
+CHRISTUS Health Plan Guardian is a Medicare Advantage HMO Plan (HMO stands for Health Maintenance Organization) approved by Medicare and run by a private company.

 Coverage under this Plan qualifies as Qualifying Health Coverage (QHC) and satisfies the Patient Protection and Affordable Care Act's (ACA) individual shared responsibility requirement.
-Please visit the Internal Revenue Service (IRS) website at: https://www.irs.gov/Affordable-Care-Act/Individuals-and-Families for more information.
+Please visit the Internal Revenue Service (IRS) website at: www.irs.gov/Affordable-Care-Act/Individuals-and-Families for more information.